-James Kenneth Hall was born in 1932, in North Carolina.
-After enlisting in the Army in 1948, he was sent to Fort Knox, Kentucky for basic training, then to Fort Lewis, Washington, for field artillery training.
-During his service in Korea, his unit provided support after the Inchon Landing, then headed north, where he was taken as a prisoner of war (POW) by Chinese soldiers near the Yalu River on November 30, 1950.
-In the following days he was held in an abandoned mine, then taken on a march to POW Camp 5, where he was held until August 10, 1953.
+James Kenneth Hall was born in 1932 in North Carolina.
+After enlisting in the Army in 1948, he was sent to Fort Knox, Kentucky, for basic training and on to Fort Lewis, Washington, for field artillery training.
+During his service in Korea, his unit provided support after the Incheon Landing and later headed north where he was taken as a prisoner of war (POW) by Chinese soldiers near the Yalu River on November 30, 1950.
+In the following days, he was held in an abandoned mine and then taken on a march to POW Camp 5 where he was held until August 10, 1953.
 After his release, he reenlisted for a second deployment to Korea in 1958 and 1959.
 He wrote a poem to leave a message for the next generation to remember the sacrifices of United States soldiers during the Korean War.

 Life as a Prisoner of War

-James Kenneth Hall describes being captured in North Korea by the Chinese, and being temporarily placed into a mine.
+James Hall describes being captured in North Korea by the Chinese and being temporarily placed in a mine.
 He describes being forced to march all night because the Chinese did not have a place to put prisoners.
 He shares his testimony of being starved and sleep deprived while in the prisoner of war encampment.
-He tells of being placed in Compound 39, where prisoners were placed, then left to die.
+He recounts being placed in Compound 39 where prisoners were placed and left to die.

-James Kenneth Hall describes how he was able to survive nearly starving to death in Camp 5, a Chinese prisoner of war camp.
+James Hall describes how he was able to survive nearly starving to death in Camp 5, a Chinese prisoner of war camp.
 He discusses what he was fed while in the encampment.
-He recalls that when peace talks to bring about a ceasefire started, he noticed the prisoners were getting fed rice to be able to get their strength back.
+He recalls that when peace talks to bring about a ceasefire started, he noticed the prisoners were fed rice as a means for them to regain their strength.

-James Kenneth Hall tells about how the Chinese wanted the prisoners of war to write letters home after the peace talks began in 1951.
-He explains how the prisoners were told to write about accolades of the Communist way of thinking, and to put down the United States Government.
-When he refused to write the letters, a Chinese nurse helped him write a letter to his mother to let her know he was alive.
+James Hall recounts how the Chinese wanted the prisoners of war to write letters home after the peace talks began in 1951.
+He explains how the prisoners were told to write about accolades of the Communist way of thinking and to put down the United States government.
+He recalls how he refused to write the letters and remembers a Chinese nurse helping him write a letter to his mother to let her know he was alive.

-James Kenneth Hall tells the story of his being released from POW Camp 5 on August 10, 1953.
-He recalls being placed on a barge, then a train on his journey south to cross the 38th Parallel.
-He shares his experience of acclimating back into the possession of the United States Government authorities, after his release.
-He recalls having his first meal at Inchon, after he was released as a POW.
+James Hall tells the story of being released from POW Camp 5 on August 10, 1953.
+He recalls being placed on a barge and then a train on his journey south to cross the 38th Parallel.
+He shares his experience of acclimating back into the possession of the United States government authorities.
+He recalls having his first meal at Incheon after he was released as a POW.